COMPUTER-BASED ENGLISH TEST (OOPT)

 If you are...

-- applying for a Master's course at the Wiesbaden Business School
+- applying for any Master's course at the Wiesbaden Business School or for the new Creative Media Conception Master's program

 - a Hochschule RheinMain student applying for a semester abroad

-...and need to do the computer-based test to prove your proficiency in English at B2 or C1 level (because you don't have any other accepted certification of your level), you must register online on this website for the Oxford Online Placement Test (OOPT).
-This computer-based test takes approx. 1 hour to complete; you will be charged a fee of €10 per test taken.
+...and need to do the computer-based test to prove your proficiency in English at B1, B2 or C1 level (because you don't have any other accepted certification of your level), you must register online on this website for the Oxford Online Placement Test (OOPT).
+This computer-based test takes approx. 1 hour to complete; Master's applicants will be charged a fee of €10 per test taken.

-(16.10.19) OOPT testing for semester abroad and Master's applicants for Summer Semester 2020 will begin in December and be offered on the following Wednesdays.
-HSRM students applying for a semester abroad, who have no other way of demonstrating their English level (e.g. course grade in English or other accepted certificate), should also sign up below.
+HSRM students applying for a semester abroad, who have no other way of demonstrating their English level (e.g. course grade in English or other accepted certificate), may also sign up below.

-Testing takes place at the HSRM Language Center, Kurt-Schumacher-Ring campus in Wiesbaden, Building C in the computer room/C1.08 on the ground floor.
+Testing takes place at the main campus of the HSRM, Kurt-Schumacher-Ring in Wiesbaden, Building D, Rm.
+D118.
 Please bring a photo ID with you (e.g. driver's license, passport, etc.) to the test.

 To check that your registration has been successful, click on this link (you will NOT receive a confirmation message from the Language Center!):